-Proposals must be submitted electronically (see section 11) to the functional mailbox EISMEA-MSJA-NON-FOOD-PRODUCTS-2021@ec.europa.eu.
+Proposals must be submitted electronically (see section 11) to the functional mailbox EISMEA-MSJA-NON-FOOD-PRODUCTS-2022@ec.europa.eu.
+Paper submissions are NOT possible.

 Proposals must be complete and contain all the requested information and all required annexes and supporting documents: